betrusted-io/xous-core/services/README.md

 - `com` -- beta -- manages requests to and from the EC
 - `graphics-server` -- alpha -- manages the frame buffer and basic drawing primitives.
 Talks to the MEMLCD
 - `keyboard` -- alpha -- key matrix management; debounce; ScanCode conversion.
 Keyboard layouts (qwerty, dvorak, azerty, qwertz, braille) are interpreted in this server
-- `log-server` -- beta -- implements info and error logging.
-Has a separate UART from the kernel UART.
 - `trng` -- alpha -- manages the TRNG hardware, provides TRNGs for other processes
 - `llio` -- planned -- manages I2C, RTC, GPIO, pin interrupts, soft reboot, and power pins.
 Also home for info, build IDs, etc.
 - `codec` -- planned -- basic buffering of frames into and out of the audio CODEC